Model Driven Engineering

 For that purpose it is necessary to characterize the contents of models depending on responsibilities and concerns, mainly set by stakeholders and users respectively, and to defined development flows accordingly.
 That is the aim of architecture driven modelling, which combines MDA’s layers with a transverse section set along architectural tiers, with artifacts allocated depending upon persistency and coupling constraints.

-- The persistency tier set units, actual or symbolic, whose identity and consistency must be maintained independently of business activities.
+- The persistency tier deals with identified business entities, actual or symbolic, whose identity and consistency must be maintained independently of business activities.
 Actual units are active and passive objects with communication channels.
-Symbolic units (CIMs) can be associated to actual units or stand for documental objects.
+Symbolic units (CIMs) can be associated to actual units or stand for documentary objects.
 Their features are described by attributes whose semantics are defined independently by functional domains.
-Functional units (PIMs) provide a consolidated description of persistency units, and design units describe their implementation.
+Functional units (PIMs) provide a consolidated description of persistency units to be shared between contexts and systems, and design units describe their implementation within systems.

 - The second tier deal with shared transient units, actual or symbolic: their identity and consistency has only to be maintained within the context of business activities, possibly in collaboration.
 Actual units describe the execution states and transitions of business processes.
 Symbolic ones (CIMs) define the processing rules and can be associated to execution states or describe computations independently of their actual execution.
-Contrary to the persistency tier, the format and semantics of messages and operations are defined locally.
+Compared to the persistency tier set at enterprise level, the format and semantics of messages and operations are defined at process level.
 Functional units (PIMs) provide a consolidated description of execution and control units, with messages and operations properly accounted for.
 Design units describe their implementation, including the resources and mechanisms supporting collaborations.

-- The third tier deal with transient units whose consistency can be checked locally and therefore has no impact on architectural constraints.
+- The third tier deal with transient units whose consistency can be checked locally at user or interface level, and therefore has no impact on architectural constraints.
 That include external events (actual units) and roles played by active objects (symbolic units).
 It must be noted that external events may be associated to persistent (record) or transient (message) symbolic representations.
 Functional units (PIMs) provide a consolidated description of user interfaces, and design units describe their implementation.

 Setting development flows along architectural tiers should provide a principled basis to model engineering.